Add To Favorites

 Fascinated with animal feathers, scales, and shells that seem to change color when they move?
 Create your own naturally iridescent insect colors!

-Have you noticed that some insects, birds, or fish seem to change color as they move?
+Ask students if they have ever noticed that some insects, birds, or fish seem to change color as they move.
+What is happening?
 What you see is the light hitting the surface and ultraviolet rays bouncing back from different angles.
 If the animal’s covering (scales, shells, or feathers) reflects light at several different angles, they are often iridescent.

-Use a white Crayola Gel Marker to fill in areas where you see iridescent colors on your insect.
+Students use a white Crayola Gel Marker to fill in areas where they see iridescent colors on their insects.
 Color over the marker with the appropriate color of Crayola Gel Markers.

 Use Crayola Glitter Glue to highlight iridescent areas.
 Air-dry flat before displaying.